-Regulated product stewardship
+Priority product stewardship

-What regulated product stewardship is
+What priority product stewardship is

 About product stewardship in New Zealand

-Six priority products for regulated product stewardship
+Six priority products for product stewardship

-In July 2020, the Government announced six products to be declared ‘priority products’ for the establishment of regulated product stewardship schemes under the Waste Minimisation Act 2008 (WMA).
+In July 2020, the Government announced six products to be declared ‘priority products’ for the establishment of product stewardship schemes under the Waste Minimisation Act 2008 (WMA).

 The products are: